appacademy/pt-section-3-resources/36-week/5-day/notes.md

 - Take your time filling out your model and form classes.
     - Ensure all attributes are spelled correctly.
-        - Check the spelling for your Model's Column names.
+        - Check the spelling for your Model's Column Names.
-        - Check the spelling for your Form's Field name and Label.
+        - Check the spelling for your Form's Field Name and Label.
-    - Ensure you've defined any necessary Form validations and Model constraints.
+    - Ensure you've defined any necessaryForm validations and Model constraints.
         - [DataRequired()], nullable=True, ext.
     - Check the docs if your not sure what field you should use in your Forms.
         - https://wtforms.readthedocs.io/en/2.3.x/fields/#basic-fields